|

 I present these poems with no explanation, a potentially dangerous (interpretively speaking) tactic, as many are personal and contain inside jokes and information.
 This means there is an excellent chance that, even as you find the poems very personal and meaningful for you, you grossly misinterpret in ways quite different from my own gross misinterpretations.

 If you want a more scholarly understanding, I urge to to encourage Cliff Notes to lend a hand.
-But I choose to disagree with Søren Kierkegaard's Profile photoassertion when he says “I would rather be a swineherd, understood by the swine, than a poet misunderstood by men.”
+But I choose to disagree with Søren Kierkegaard's assertion when he says “I would rather be a swineherd, understood by the swine, than a poet misunderstood by men.”
 I find that the misunderstandings make it far easier to remember the poems and the poet who, like Kierkegaard, are greatly misunderstood and therefore remembered.
 And by the way, I would suggest you trust yourself for literary understanding rather than Cliff Notes.
 Scholarly attempts have been made to read into things possibly not with so much intent to enlighten, but more to impress.
 In the Cliff Notes on Wordsworth's “Ode: Intimations of Immortality” it is contemplated that the tree mentioned might belong to the Garden of Eden, when it more than suffices for it to simply be a tree one plays in during childhood!

 The poems are in chronological order, most recent first.